amichnia/Swift-framework-with-private-ObjC-example/README.md

 ...

 // This should not be possible, nor even compile,
-// as it should not be able to see MyVeryPrivateClass let privateClass = MyVeryPrivateClass() privateClass.doSomethingImportant(withAttribute: 13)
+// as it should not be able to see MyPrivateClass !!! let privateClass = MyPrivateClass() privateClass.doSomethingInternal(withSecretAttribute: 13)
 ```

 Seems easy, right?
 Well, it is actually harder than it looks.

 > ### TL;DR
 > - we have a mixed Objective-C, C (or C++), Swift framework target
-> - we need to expose an Objective-C members to Swift code
+> - we need to expose an Objective-C members to Swift code internally
-> - we don't want framework users, to see our ObjC members
+> - we don't want framework users, to see our internal ObjC members

 # Solutions

-I have to say a had a problem to match what I tried within following categories.
-OK, I'm pretty sure about **the Ugly** one, but first two are just my arbitrary feelings about what seems to be easier and more in line with 'default' approach, which should not lead to any serious problems.

 ## The Good - yet not working